 - Yarn over, draw through that chain and the loop on your hook at the same time.

 You have joined the round of double crochet.
 Continue in this manner, joining each round of stitches with a slip stitch.
+A stitch marker may be used to mark each round.

 How to Use Slip Stitch Crochet as a Decorative Stitch